outsideorbit/vaulpner/README.md

 4. **Unsealing**: If sealed, retrieves the root token from the secret and unseals Vault using the single key
 5. **Retry Logic**: Implements exponential backoff with a maximum of 5 attempts

-**Important:** This approach uses a single unseal key for simplicity in development environments.
+**Important:** This approach uses a single unseal key for simplicity in development and testing environments.
 For production use, consider using Vault's auto-unseal features or multiple unseal keys with proper key management.

+### Production Considerations

+When using vaulpner in production-like environments:

+- **Single Point of Failure**: The unseal key is stored in a Kubernetes secret, which could be a security risk
+- **Key Management**: Consider using external key management systems for production
+- **High Availability**: Single unseal key limits high availability options
+- **Security**: Root tokens should be rotated regularly and stored securely

+**Recommendation**: For production environments, use Vault's built-in auto-unseal features with cloud KMS or hardware security modules (HSMs) instead of vaulpner.

 ## 🐛 Troubleshooting